AngelV-26/Intelligence-Analyst-Portfolio./README_Fraud_Network_Neo4j.md

 This project demonstrates how to use **graph databases** and the **Cypher query language** to detect and analyze **fraud networks**, such as synthetic identity fraud, using Neo4j.

+Furthermore, it simulates real-world fraud detection using graph databases.
+It models how accounts, devices, and emails relate, using Neo4j to uncover fraud rings, synthetic identities, and transaction laundering.

 ## 📌 Objective
 Model relationships between accounts, devices, emails, and transactions to uncover suspicious behavior, such as shared infrastructure or circular money flow between entities.